jpkarlsberg/passional-ocr/README.md

 * p.
 9 (`OCR` and `ALTO`) 05/20/2019
 * p.
 10 (`OCR` and `ALTO`) 07/11/2019
 * p.
 11 (`OCR` and `ALTO`) 07/12/2019
-  * Block in ALTO XML for "Antichristi." at top of page appears at the bottom of the page after all other lines of text.
+  * Block in `ALTO XML` for "Antichristi." at top of page appears at  bottom of the page after other lines of text.

 Incomplete: